 Our laboratory combines:

-- Technical expertise
+- Technical microbiological expertise

-- Accredited quality systems
+- ISO/IEC 17025-accredited quality systems

-- Traceable methodologies
+- Validated and traceable methodologies

-- Reliable turnaround
+- Reliable turnaround times

 - Industry-relevant interpretation support